-Can I added hidden veggies to premade sauce?
+Can I add veggies to jarred sauce?

-2. Use “sneaky veggies” as a baby step.
 If you are hiding veggies from your family, that’s cool.
 It’s a great first step into getting veggies into their (or your) diets!
 However, I encourage you not to resort to ONLY hiding the veggies.
 Maybe after a few rounds of this tomato sauce (that your family will undoubtedly adore), leave a few chunks of veggies in the sauce for them to stumble upon.
 Or invite them to help you MAKE the sauce so they see how much they have been LOVING all these veggies!
 Once they realize they have been eating veggies all along and enjoying them, they might be more open to eating them NOT hidden.

-Other recipes you are going to love
+Other veggie-loaded recipes you and the family are going to adore.

 - Spaghetti Squash Pizza Casserole